+Gold knitting needles aren’t easy to find.
 Some knitting needle companies have made limited editions using a coating of 24-carat gold.
-Some needles look gold but are made from brass or anodized aluminum.
-Read for more information.
+Some are brass or anodized aluminum.
+Read for more info.

 My Quick Recommendations